 "Judy's involved with another.
 She may leave me."

-Surprise was my reaction, not about infidelity, surprise because of her infidelity.
+Surprise was my reaction, not about infidelity.
+A surprise because of her infidelity.

 She’s having an affair?
-She’s not that attractive, on the plump side, dowdy even for a banker’s wife.
-She’s an idiot, Gabriel’s already above her marriage market grade, aging too.
+She’s not that attractive, on the plump side, dowdy even, aging too.
+She’s an idiot, Gabriel’s already above her marriage market grade.
 What’s she thinking?

 The restaurant crowded, I replied.